BertRLFuzzer: A BERT and Reinforcement Learning Based Fuzzer: Conclusion

 \section{Conclusion}

 In this paper, we present \toolname, a Reinforcement Learning (RL)-based fuzzer. \toolname is the first Machine Learning-based fuzzer that uses a BERT architecture and RL-based algorithm without needing a manually crafted grammar file or labeled training dataset.
 Via an extensive, comprehensive, and thorough empirical evaluation against 13 fuzzers on 9 different benchmarks, we show that our tool \toolname is automatic, extensible, grammar-adhering, efficient, and effective.
 Our tool is most useful to application developers who find that writing grammar-adhering mutation fuzzers by hand is time-consuming, error-prone, and expensive.
 Further, our tool is particularly effective for scenarios where application developers may have written sanitizers based on simple attack vectors, missing complex combinations.
 By contrast, given a rich enough data set of simple attack vectors, \toolname is able to learn complex combinations of attack patterns, thus finding weaknesses in sanitizers in an efficient heuristic way.
 To the best of our knowledge, no other ML-based fuzzer uses a BERT architecture and an RL-based algorithm to solve this problem of requiring fuzzer users to somehow modify fuzzers to be grammar-adherent to victim applications or requiring them to provide attack-vector patterns, a complex, expensive, and error-prone process.
 Further, we do not know of any other fuzzer that is extensible without requiring human intervention.
 In future work, Monte Carlo tree search (MCTS) \cite{browne2012survey} can be used to explore the search space better, similar to how they are used by popular self-play engines \cite{silver2018general}.
+Additionally, our approach can be applied to assess various types of software that rely on structured inputs, including but not limited to compilers, SMT solvers, and PDF readers.